phonegap/workshop-plugins/lesson4.md

   The attributes defined on the root plugin element are the `id` and `version` ([semver](http://semver.org/) syntax) with the 1st child element defining the plugin name.

       <plugin xmlns="http://cordova.apache.org/ns/plugins/1.0"
-            id="my-awesome-plugin" version="0.0.1">
+            id="my-echo-plugin" version="0.0.1">
-      <name>MyAwesomePlugin</name>
+      <name>myechoplugin</name>

   Some other metadata tags you could specify are `<description>`, `<author>` etc. Check out the official [plugin.xml specification](http://cordova.apache.org/docs/en/latest/plugin_ref/spec.html) for a complete list of supported values.

 - **JavaScript Interface Defintion**

   The JavaScript interface is defined in the `<js-module>` element with the target `src` file and a `name` to refer to it (if you needed to specify it in a `cordova.require` to import it.
-It's referred to with the name specified here and qualified by the plugin id - ie: `my-awesome-plugin.Template`
+It's referred to with the name specified here and qualified by the plugin id - ie: `my-echo-plugin.Template`

     The `<clobbers>` element specifies the target name to make available on the global `window` object.This is the name used by Cordova app developers when they call your plugin (ie: `Template.<function-name>` or in the case of the [Cordova contacts plugin](https://github.com/apache/cordova-plugin-contacts) `navigator.contacts.find`)